2015 Italian Grand Prix: Post-race

-For more than two hours after the race, Hamilton's victory was still up for debate, as his left rear tyres was found to have had 0.3psi less tyre pressure than regulated.
+For more than two hours after the race, Hamilton's victory was still up for debate, as his left rear tyres was found to have had 0.3 psi less tyre pressure than regulated.
 While Lewis Hamilton stated in the post-race press conference that he had not been aware of the issue, Williams officials Pat Symonds and Rob Smedley called for Hamilton's disqualification, with the latter pointing out that it was "a safety issue".
-The stewards eventually decided not to take any further action, stating that: "In making this determination regarding the pressure, the stewards noted that the tyre warming blankets had been disconnected from their power source, as is normal procedure, and the tyres were significantly below the maximum permitted tyre blanket temperature at the time of the FIA's measurement on the grid and at significantly different temperatures from other cars measured on the grid.
+The stewards eventually decided not to take any further action, stating the following: "In making this determination regarding the pressure, the stewards noted that the tyre warming blankets had been disconnected from their power source, as is normal procedure, and the tyres were significantly below the maximum permitted tyre blanket temperature at the time of the FIA's measurement on the grid and at significantly different temperatures from other cars measured on the grid.
 Further, the stewards are satisfied that the team followed the currently specified procedure, supervised by the tyre manufacturer for the safe operation of the tyres.
 Therefore, the stewards decide to take no further action."

 At the podium interview, conducted by film director George Lucas, Lewis Hamilton expressed gratitude to his team and the fans at the venue.
-Felipe Massa, asked about his last lap fight with teammate Bottas, stated: "I’m getting old for that!
-I even said to the team I’m getting old!
+Felipe Massa, asked about his last lap fight with teammate Bottas, stated: "I'm getting old for that!
+I even said to the team I'm getting old!
 The last three laps of the race I was fighting with my team-mate.
 It was very difficult but we managed to be here."
 During the post-race press conference, Hamilton expressed surprise over his championship lead, since he had not been made aware of Rosberg's retirement at that point.
-When asked about the tyre pressure issue, Sebastian Vettel defended Hamilton, saying: "I think it’s not fair to hand that question to Lewis because he doesn’t know what’s going on [...].
+When asked about the tyre pressure issue, Sebastian Vettel defended Hamilton, saying: "I think it's not fair to hand that question to Lewis because he doesn't know what's going on [...].
 In a lot of respect and fairness he did a very good job today and you have to accept that."

 Following the race, Red Bull team principal Christian Horner said that Mercedes had made a "worrying step forward" with their new engine specification, admitting that the team was "in a league of their own at the moment".
 Nico Rosberg, who had raced with the old specification version of the power unit, described the race as a "massive step in the wrong direction".
 After the race, the team revealed that they had turned his engine up in order to help him catch Vettel in the closing stages.
 The team later admitted that using the new power unit at the Italian Grand Prix had been "a risk".